Particulate matter: Composition

 The composition and toxicity of aerosols, including particles, depends on their source and atmospheric chemistry and varies widely.

 Wind-blown mineral dust tends to be made of mineral oxides and other material blown from the Earth's crust; this particulate is light-absorbing.
 Sea salt is considered the second-largest contributor in the global aerosol budget, and consists mainly of sodium chloride originated from sea spray; other constituents of atmospheric sea salt reflect the composition of sea water, and thus include magnesium, sulfate, calcium, potassium, and others.
-In addition, sea spray aerosols may contain organic compounds, which influence their chemistry.
+In addition, sea spray aerosols may contain organic compounds like fatty acids and sugars, which influence their chemistry.

 Some secondary particles derive from the oxidation of primary gases such as sulfur and nitrogen oxides into sulfuric acid (liquid) and nitric acid (gaseous) or from biogenic emissions.
 The precursors for these aerosols—i.e. the gases from which they originate—may have an anthropogenic origin (from biomass and fossil fuel combustion) as well as a natural biogenic origin.
-In the presence of ammonia, secondary aerosols often take the form of ammonium salts; i.e. ammonium sulfate and ammonium nitrate (both can be dry or in aqueous solution); in the absence of ammonia, secondary compounds take an acidic form as sulfuric acid (liquid aerosol droplets) and nitric acid (atmospheric gas), all of which probably contribute to the health effects of particulates.
+In the presence of ammonia, secondary aerosols often take the form of ammonium salts; i.e. ammonium sulfate and ammonium nitrate (both can be dry or in aqueous solution); in the absence of ammonia, secondary compounds take an acidic form as sulfuric acid (liquid aerosol droplets) and nitric acid (atmospheric gas).

 Secondary sulfate and nitrate aerosols are strong light-scatterers.
 This is mainly because the presence of sulfate and nitrate causes the aerosols to increase to a size that scatters light effectively.

 Organic matter (OM) found in aerosols can be either primary or secondary, the latter part deriving from the oxidation of volatile organic compounds (VOCs); organic material in the atmosphere may either be biogenic or anthropogenic.
 Organic matter influences the atmospheric radiation field by both scattering and absorption.
 Some aerosols are predicted to include strongly light-absorbing material and are thought to yield large positive radiative forcing.
 Some secondary organic aerosols (SOAs) resulting from combustion products of internal combustion engines, have been identified as a danger to health.
 Particulate toxicity has been found to vary by region and source contribution which affects the particles chemical composition.

 The chemical composition of the aerosol directly affects how it interacts with solar radiation.
 The chemical constituents within the aerosol change the overall refractive index.
 The refractive index will determine how much light is scattered and absorbed.

 The composition of particulate matter that generally causes visual effects, haze, consists of sulfur dioxide, nitrogen oxides, carbon monoxide, mineral dust, and organic matter.
 The particles are hygroscopic due to the presence of sulfur, and SO_{2} is converted to sulfate when high humidity and low temperatures are present.
-This causes reduced visibility and yellow color.
+This causes reduced visibility and red-orange-yellow colors.